ismasan/plumb/README.md

 ## Composing with `#>>` and `#|`

 This more elaborate example defines a combination of types which, when composed together with `>>` and `|`, can coerce strings or integers into Money instances with currency.
+It also shows some of the built-in [policies](#policies) or helpers.

 ```ruby
 require 'money'